 All parkrun events have a commitment to safety.
 But we leave the decision on whether to cancel to the local Event Directors because local knowledge is key.
 One course may be icy while another just a few miles away is clear since it receives more sunlight.
 Some events use trails that are routinely cleared in the winter.
 Sometimes the course is fine, but transportation is unsafe.
 And local preparedness varies: temperatures that everybody in Winnipeg is used to living with would be extreme outliers on Vancouver Island!

 Individuals differ too.
 Some parkrunners with asthma or Reynaud’s syndrome may be more affected by the cold, while parkrunners with cystic fibrosis are more affected by heat.
 So the fact that your local parkrun is going ahead does not mean that it’s the right choice for you.

 But for most people it is possible to run year round, with suitable preparation.
 Layer up, protect extremities, and avoid standing around while wet.
 If there’s a layer of snow underfoot, it can be fun to get in a run, but perhaps not the time to go for a PB.

-And we also need to think of our wonderful parkrun volunteers, who are typically standing for over an hour.
-Gloves are essential.
+And we also need to think of our wonderful parkrun volunteers, most of whom are typically stationary for over an hour.
+Gloves are essential and do not interfere in the least with high-fives.
 Handwarmers can help.
 If there is parking next to the start/finish area then volunteers may be able to get warm in a car while waiting for the first finishers to return.

 In cold temperatures we have even more reason than usual to be on the look out for the safety of younger, older, or other at-risk parkrunners.
 If a participant falls or is unable to finish due to a medical condition, then they are at greater risk due to the cold.
 This makes the volunteer tail walker role even more important in cold weather.
 And it is an area where all parkrunners can help by being attentive.